programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 * [UTF-8 encoding errors](https://perma.cc/UU5H-JS9X)

 ## Prepare the metadata for your CollectionBuilder exhibition
 To ensure your exhibition works properly, your metadata must follow the structure expected by CollectionBuilder.
-This means your CSV file must contain specific fields with correct formatting so the template can display items, maps, timelines, and other features.
+This means your CSV file must contain specific fields formatted correctly so the template can display items, maps, timelines, and other features.

 Below, we explain only the fields required for this example project.
-You can explore the complete metadata guide anytime by checking out the [CB-GH Metadata Template](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/).
+You can consult the [CB-GH Metadata Template](https://collectionbuilder.github.io/cb-docs/docs/metadata/gh_metadata/) for the complete metadata guide.

 ### CollectionBuilder Required Fields

-The following fields are required in CollectionBuilder:
+The following fields are required in CollectionBuilder (the following overview is adapted from [the CollectionBuilder documentation](https://perma.cc/HH9G-KGQW)):

 * **objectid:** The objectid field is how CollectionBuilder identifies each item in your collection and connects it to its metadata.
 Requirements for **objectid**:

-  * Must be all lowercase
+  * Should preferably be lowercase
   * No spaces or special characters (hyphens `-` and underscores `_` are allowed)
   * Should be unique for each item

-In our example, the Internet Archive identifier is already a suitable **objectid**.
-You simply need to rename the corresponding column header in your CSV file to **objectid**.
+In our example, we use the Internet Archive identifier directly as the **objectid** by renaming the corresponding column in the CSV file.
+Although the CollectionBuilder metadata guide recommends using lowercase **objectid** values, the uppercase Internet Archive identifiers still function correctly in this example.
+Retaining them in their original form makes it easier to construct the corresponding Internet Archive URLs.
+Alternatively, to follow the recommended practice, you could create a new **objectid** column and convert the Internet Archive identifiers to lowercase, while preserving the original **identifier** column for constructing the Internet Archive URLs.

 * **filename**: This field contains the direct URL to your digital object, such as a PDF, image, or audio file.
 For objects hosted on the Internet Archive, you can choose the display option that works best for your exhibition.
 In the Internet Archive, a variety of display options, such as [the digital object record](https://archive.org/details/BP_CCTT_0002), a [one-page view](https://archive.org/details/BP_CCTT_0002/mode/1up), a [two-page spread](https://archive.org/details/BP_CCTT_0002/mode/2up), a [thumbnail view](https://archive.org/details/BP_CCTT_0002/mode/thumb) and then you can apply theatre view to any of these display options if you want to focus on the digital object and not the metadata.
 In our example, we want visitors to see the full-screen flipbook version of each item, so we use URLs such as [`https://archive.org/details/BP_CCTT_0002/mode/thumb?view=theater`](https://archive.org/details/BP_CCTT_0002/mode/thumb?view=theater).
 Note that every Internet Archive URL uses the IA identifier (now your **objectid**), so you can use this construct these URLs fairly quickly using formulas such as concatenate in Excel or Google Sheets.

 * **title**: This should correspond to a title of the original object.
 It is recommended that it be short and descriptive.
 In our example, some playbills have more than one play, so we have separated the play titles with a semicolon.
 For example: Othello; The Deserter

 * **format**: This field indicates the item’s media type.
 Since CollectionBuilder uses logic based on format to display objects, this is a key field for ensuring the interactive visualizations and item pages function correctly.
 If there are errors or anomalies, some pages will not work.
-For normal items, the value of this field should match the standard [MIME type](https://perma.cc/2HCH-L9ZL) corresponding to your item’s file, consisting of a type and a subtype concatenated with a slash (`/`) between them.
-This can generally be inferred by looking at the file extension (`.jpg`, `.pdf`, etc).
-The common MIME type `format` values supported by CB-GH are:
+For items represented by a single digital file (referred to as 'normal items' in the CollectionBuilder documentation), the value of this field should match the standard [MIME type](https://perma.cc/2HCH-L9ZL) corresponding to the item’s file.
+A MIME type consists of a type and subtype separated by a slash (`/`) and can generally be inferred from the file extension (`.jpg`, `.pdf`, etc.).
+The common MIME type **format** values supported by CB-GH are:

   * Image: `image/jpeg`, `image/png`
   * Document: `application/pdf` (as in our example of the playbills)
   * Audio: `audio/mp3`
   * Video: `video/mp4`

+Note that this example uses an Internet Archive BookReader URL rather than a direct URL to the PDF file.
+Usually, the **format** value should correspond to the file type of the resource specified in **filename**.
+In this example, however, **filename** points to an Internet Archive BookReader webpage while **format** is set to `application/pdf`.
+This still allows the items to display, but differs from the usual CollectionBuilder workflow.
+As a result, the **Download PDF** button opens the corresponding Internet Archive webpage rather than linking directly to the PDF file.

 ### Metadata Fields used for visualizations